ItsSilvie/bot/README.md

 #### Build

-`yarn build` will compile all of the TypeScript files from `src` into `dist`.
+`yarn build-all` will compile all of the TypeScript files from `src` into `dist`.
 You'll need to run this every time a change is made.
 This also updates all of the Discord commands Silvie implements.

 Note: A "Missing Access" error from Discord means that your bot hasn't been configured correctly.
 Check the scopes and permissions, check the `.env` variables and check that your bot is a member on your Discord server, then try again.

+If you only want to compile but not push up new Discord commands, you can run `yarn build` instead.

 #### Run